 When you stop taking Ultram, this dependence will cause intense cravings, in addition to physical and mental effects.
 You will have trouble thinking clearly and the temptation to relapse and begin using Ultram again will be hard to resist.
 If you want to recover, you have to end Ultram’s influence on your body and mind.
 Detox is the only way to begin that process.

 Detox cannot, in and of itself, be considered treatment, but all treatment programs consider it a necessary first step.
-To find a program that will support you in taking that first step, call 800-405-2627.
+To find a program that will support you in taking that first step, call 800-405-2627 (Who Answers?).
 Our experienced advisors are waiting to answer your questions, direct you to detox programs, and discuss your financing options.
 Don’t wait.
 Call now.

 Is Ultram Detox Dangerous?